 Sleek Charts and Graphs Mobile Apps featuring Statistics

 We are surrounded by a huge amount of information traffic that sometimes is difficult to comprehend in its pristine form.
-In order to skillfully interpret quite boring statistics designers employ verily unique methods that generally involve simple but effective presentation instruments such as tables, charts and graphs.
+In order to skillfully interpret quite boring statistics designers to employ verily unique methods that generally involve simple but effective presentation instruments such as tables, charts and graphs.

 The latter two are a lifebuoy for mobile applications that are also rich in content, whether it is a traditional analytic assistant or simple weather forecast add-on.
-They are most suitable graphical tools for such small layouts simply because they don’t take up much space and able to briefly communicate data.
+They are the most suitable graphical tools for such small layouts simply because they don’t take up much space and able to briefly communicate data.

 We have rounded up a list of striking mobile app interfaces that employ diagrammatic representation of statistical data and feature various neat charts and graphs.